gmr/rabbitmq-pulse/README.md

 RabbitMQ Pulse
 ==============
-RabbitMQ Pulse is an *experimental* exchange plugin that publishes information made available by the rabbitmq-management plugin making cluster monitoring a push event instead of something you poll for.
+RabbitMQ Pulse is an *experimental* exchange plugin for **RabbitMQ 3.0+** that publishes information made available by the rabbitmq-management plugin making cluster monitoring a push event instead of something you poll for.

 Messages can be published in JSON format as they would be received from the management API or they can be published in a format that is compatible with Graphite's carbon AMQP client, providing conversionless integration into Graphite